coderedcorp/coderedcms/docs/features/snippets/footers.rst

 Site Footers
 ------------

-In **Settings > Layout**, select which Footers you want to display on your site under the Site Footers section.
+In **Settings > CRX Settings**, select which Footers you want to display on your site under the Site Footers section.